-We recorded a provision for income taxes of \$39.8 million for the year ended December 31, 2016, which represents a 45.6% effective tax rate in relation to the income before income taxes of \$87.4 million.
-The effective tax rate for the year ended December 31, 2016 differs from the U.S. Federal statutory rate by 10.6%, which is the result of various items that impacted the rate both favorably and unfavorably.
-We recorded adjustments for earnings in jurisdictions where the statutory rate is lower than the U.S. Federal rate, primarily related to China, Germany, Luxembourg, Netherlands and Switzerland, which had a net favorable impact of \$45.6 million, and current year excess tax benefits related to share-based compensation of \$13.4 million, which are now required to be reflected in the consolidated statements of operations as a component of the provision for income taxes due to our early adoption of ASU 2016-09 (See Note 4 to the consolidated financial statements included elsewhere in the Annual Report on Form 10-K).
-These adjustments were offset by the pre-tax impairment charges in Venezuela of \$68.4 million related to the impairment of operational assets as well as a non-operating real estate investment which had an unfavorable \$23.8 million impact on the effective rate as it was nondeductible.
-In addition, the unfavorable impact of pre-tax losses attributable to jurisdictions where a tax benefit is not expected to be realized of \$9.6 million, the impact of non-deductible expenses and interest of \$11.4 million and the increase in unrecognized tax benefits of \$7.1 million.
+We recorded a provision for income taxes of \$38.1 million for the year ended December 31, 2016, which represents a 46.1% effective tax rate in relation to the income before income taxes of \$82.7 million.
+The effective tax rate for the year ended December 31, 2016 differs from the U.S. Federal statutory rate by 11.1%, which is the result of various items that impacted the rate both favorably and unfavorably.
+We generated earnings in jurisdictions where the statutory rate is lower than the U.S. Federal rate, primarily related to Bermuda, China, Germany, Luxembourg, Netherlands and Switzerland which had a net favorable impact of \$45.6 million.
+Additionally, current year excess tax benefits related to share-based compensation of \$13.4 million favorably impacted the effective rate.
+These adjustments were offset by the pre-tax impairment charges in Venezuela of \$68.4 million related to the impairment of operational assets as well as a non-operating real estate investment which had an unfavorable impact of \$23.8 million on the effective rate as it was nondeductible.
+Lastly, the unfavorable impact of pre-tax losses attributable to jurisdictions where a tax benefit is not expected to be realized of \$9.6 million, the impact of non-deductible expenses and interest of \$11.4 million, the increase in unrecognized tax benefits of \$7.1 million and \$3.1 million associated with currency exchange losses negatively impacted the effective rate.